 All employees are responsible for identifying and managing risk - an accountability that is embedded in our corporate culture and robust internal control environment.
-This is operationalised through a three-line defence structure.
+This is operationalised through a three-line defence structure with clear delineation of the roles, responsibilities and accountability for risk ownership.

-Three Lines of Defence First Line Second Line Third Line Day-to-day Risk Management Risk and Control Oversight Independent Assurance Business and Support Units own and manage risks generated from their business activities on a day-to-day basis.
-It executes business activities which are consistent with our Group's strategy and risk appetite and operates within the approved boundaries of our policies, limits and ensure compliance with applicable laws and regulations.
-The Risk and Control Function independently assesses the risk- taking activities undertaken by the first line of defence.
-It establishes relevant risk management frameworks, policies, processes and risk systems, and provides independent identification, assessment, monitoring and reporting of the Group's risk profiles, portfolio concentrations and material risk issues.
-Internal Audit independently provide assurance to the Country CEO, Audit Committee and the Board of the adequacy and effectiveness of our risk management and internal control systems by evaluating the overall risk awareness and control consciousness of the management in discharging its supervisory and oversight responsibilities.
+Three Lines of Defence First Line Second Line Third Line Day-to-day Risk Management Risk and Control Oversight Independent Assurance Business and Support Units own and manage risks arising from their business activities on a day-to-day basis.
+They carry out business activities which are consistent with Group's strategy and risk appetite and operates within the approved boundaries of policies and limits, ensuring compliance with applicable laws and regulations.
+Risk and Control Function independently and objectively assesses risk-taking activities undertaken by the first line of defence.
+It establishes relevant risk management frameworks, policies, processes and risk systems, and provides independent identification, assessment, monitoring and reporting of the Group's risk profiles, portfolio concentrations and material risk issues. systems by evaluating the overall risk awareness and control